Deliciously Organic

 Turnips

-*If you are hyperthyroid, then you can go ahead and eat these foods raw in an effort to help raise TSH levels.
-As always, talk to your nutritionist about how to do this in a way that will work best for your situation.
+*If you are hyperthyroid, then you can go ahead and eat these foods raw in an effort to help lower fT4 and increase TSH levels.
+This is done for the short term to help lower thyroid hormone production and, as always, talk to your nutritionist about how to do this in a way that will work best for your situation.

 4. Unsoaked Nuts, Seeds, Legumes, and Grains – While nuts, grains, seeds, legumes and grains are healthy foods, they do contain anti-nutrients that need to be reduced so they don’t rob your body of minerals when consumed.
 Here’s an article I wrote on this topic with exact directions on how to properly prepare these foods.